-Establishing a democratically elected Workers Compensation Complaints Tribunal may give these people some perspective and support.
+Establishing a democratically elected Workers Compensation Complaints Tribunal may give people with twinges and pangs some perspective and support.

 A tribunal of 3 people at a worksite may be sufficient.

 The tribunal will be comprised of people who are fit and healthy.
 They should be able to achieve the Gold Standard on the Universal Fitness Test.
 They will be able to provide potential claimants with sound, peer to peer advice - and either support or not support their claim.